anquanscan/sec-tools/README.md

 [50-Days-Of-SQLi](https://github.com/arpeetrathii/50-Days-Of-SQLi): Learning and hunting SQL injection bugs for 50 continuous days
 [aws-auto-remediate](https://github.com/servian/aws-auto-remediate): Open source application to instantly remediate common security issues through the use of AWS Config
 [RATel](https://github.com/FrenchCisco/RATel): RAT-el is an open source penetration test tool that allows you to take control of a windows machine.
 It works on the client-server model, the server sends commands and the client executes the commands and sends the result back to the server.
 The client is completely undetectable by anti-virus software.
 [zBang](https://github.com/cyberark/zBang): zBang is a risk assessment tool that detects potential privileged account threats
+[etw-dns](https://github.com/asgarciap/etw-dns): A simple example application to collect DNS queries logs using etw-api